Index to all pages:

 Stage 3 restrictions may begin when the 10-day rolling average of the Edwards Aquifer level drops to 640 feet mean sea level at the monitored well.
 Coming out of drought stages can be considered 15 days after the aquifer is above the trigger.

-• Watering with drip irrigation is allowed every Monday, Wednesday and Friday, but only from 7-11 a.m. and 7-11 p.m.
+• Watering with drip irrigation is allowed every Monday and Friday, but only from 5 a.m. to 10 a.m. and 9 p.m. to midnight.

 • Watering with a hand-held hose is allowed any time on any day.